Sometimes, buyers are confused about what a preapproved mortgage actually is. Well, it's really not that complicated.

 If your REALTOR® can assure the seller and their agent that the condition on financing included in your offer is a mere formality, that you've been pre-approved already, and can show them your actual preapproval certificate or letter to prove it, you'll be in a ...

 And your agent can remind the seller that only their property must be approved by the lender by way of a realistic appraisal.
 If the house fails to appraise to the lender's satisfaction, that is at a value that doesn't excessively exceed the negotiated purchase price, and you require a high-ratio mortgage (more than 80% of the purchase price), the mortgage might be declined unless you can raise your down payment, which isn't always possible.

-Another good reason to obtain one before commencing your home search is that a ...
+Aside from getting all your ducks in a row, another good reason to obtain one before commencing your home search is that a ...

 ... for a home.
 Add the maximum loan amount to your down payment and you'll know your maximum affordable purchase price.